ResBit: Residual Bit Vector for Categorical Values: Experiments

 \subsection{Experimental Setups}

 We briefly describe the baselines, datasets, and evaluation methods.
 For software information and further details, please refer to Appendices~\ref{appendix:exp-setting},~\ref{appendix:baselines}, and~\ref{appendix:datasets}. \paragraph{Baselines.} We use six existing methods as baselines.
 The first two are CTGAN~\cite{NEURIPS2019_254ed7d2} and TVAE~\cite{NEURIPS2019_254ed7d2} as the de fact standards.
 Additionally, we include TabDDPM~\cite{tabddpm-pmlr-v202-kotelnikov23a}, CoDi ~\cite{codi-pmlr-v202-lee23i}, StaSy~\cite{stasy-kim2023}, and TabSyn~\cite{TabSyn-zhang2023mixedtype} as the diffusion-based methods.
 These methods were nearly simultaneously introduced, and comprehensive comparisons have not been extensively conducted.
 Zhang et al.~\yrcite{TabSyn-zhang2023mixedtype} conducted a comparison, but the evaluation was based on only six datasets, which is limited compared to 11 datasets~\cite{codi-pmlr-v202-lee23i} or 15 datasets~\cite{tabddpm-pmlr-v202-kotelnikov23a, stasy-kim2023}. \paragraph{Datasets.} We use 10 datasets to conduct a comprehensive evaluation of the existing methods and verify the effectiveness of our proposed method.
 The basic overview of the dataset is presented in Table~\ref{table:simple-datasets}.
 For additional details such as the number of training data, please refer to Table~\ref{table:datasets} in Appendix~\ref{appendix:datasets}.
 ResBit is a method representing categorical data.
 Therefore, experiments are conducted on datasets that include both categorical and numerical data.
 To validate the effectiveness of our proposed method, we prepare datasets with both low and high cardinalities.
 Low cardinality datasets primarily involve datasets used in TabDDPM~\cite{tabddpm-pmlr-v202-kotelnikov23a}.
-There are two main purposes for evaluating on datasets of these two different scales.
-One purpose is to verify the performance of the proposed method on low cardinality datasets.
-The other is to assess the effectiveness of the proposed method and existing methods on high cardinality datasets.
-Most datasets are real-world datasets, except for the CC dataset, which is a synthetic dataset.
+There are \textbf{three main purposes} for evaluating on datasets of these two different scales. \begin{enumerate} \item Comparing the performance of the existing methods as a comprehensive evaluation \item Verifying the performance of our proposed method on low cardinality datasets (maintaining the performance of TabDDPM) \item Assessing the effectiveness of our proposed method and confirming the performance of the existing methods on high cardinality datasets \end{enumerate} Most datasets are real-world datasets, except for the CC dataset, which is a synthetic dataset.

 \paragraph{Evaluation methods} We evaluate the existing and our methods from three aspects.
 1) \textbf{cardinality of the categorical features}: compare the number of generated categories in each categorical column, aiming for a metric that reflects proximity to the training data.
 2) \textbf{TSTR} (Train in Synthesis, Test on Real)~\cite{esteban2017realvalued, yoon2018pategan}: train a classifier on generated data and evaluate its performance on test data to measure sampling quality.
 We use CatBoost~\cite{NEURIPS2018_14491b75} as the classifier, and conduct five measurements, reporting the average and standard deviation.
 Experiments are conducted with 10,000 samples for the low cardinality datasets and 3,000,000 samples for the high cardinality datasets.
 3) \textbf{runtime}: confirm the impact of applying ResBit on the runtime.